Plano, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $79,113, and the median income for a family was $82,234.
 Males had a median income of $49,375 versus $32,766 for females.
 The per capita income for the city was $29,648.
 About 11.6% of families and 8.5% of the population were below the poverty line, including 8.2% of those under age 18 and 14.2% of those age 65 or over.

 Culture

 Media

 In 1974, Plano residents Larry and Pam Nelson founded Nelson Multimedia, Inc. Its first radio station was 107.1 WSPY-FM.
 WSPY-FM broadcasts an adult contemporary format, while its sister station 1480 WDYS (which is licensed in nearby Geneva, but is broadcast out of Plano) broadcasts an adult standards format.
 WSPY-FM also covers local sports and news.

 In addition to the AM and FM stations, Nelson Multimedia's Plano broadcast center also broadcasts a low-power television station, WSPY-TV on analog channel 30 and digital channel 35.
 WSPY-TV currently broadcasts local events, such as sports, city council meetings, and musical events.

 Plano news is covered by local newspapers, including: